kit-health-statistics/wildlife_pollution_analysis/README.md

 The model is fitted using the `survreg` function from the `survival` package in `R`.

 ### Response $y_i$
 The response is defined as a sum of observed concentrations per pollutant category.
 However, not all concentrations were fully quantified.
 Some samples are detected only qualitatively, and some were not detected.
-We assume that all non‑quantified values lie between 0 and the limit of quantification (LOQ).
+We assume that all non-detected values lie between 0 and the limit of detection (LOD).
+Non‑quantified, but detected values lie between the LOD and the LOQ.
+The LOD is set to be $1 / 3$ times the LOQ.
 When constructing the sum $y_i$, we obtain an interval‑censored value with bounds:
-- sum of quantified individual concentrations,
+- sum of quantified individual concentrations + sum of the LODs of the non-quantified, but detected values
-- sum of quantified individual concentrations + sum of the LOQs of the non-quantified, or non-detected observations.
+- sum of quantified individual concentrations + sum of the LOQs of the non-quantified, but detected values + sum of the LODs of the non-detected observations.

 This step is performed by `summarise_censoring` during data processing (executed by [`Process_the_data.R`](https://github.com/barbora-sobolova/wildlife_pollution_analysis/blob/main/scripts/Process_the_data.R))